dubinsky/dubinsky/_posts/2009-09-23-life-in-cloud.md

 I prefer to use Google services in general - for simplicity.
-I strongly prefer to use Google services for the collaborative functions, because I can express permissions in terms of Google ids (which everybody have).
+I strongly prefer to use Google services for the collaborative functions, because I can express permissions in terms of Google ids (which everybody has).
 Also, there is a potential for the integration between the services that are owned by the same company - although Google does not always develops this potential ;)

 ### Email ###

-In the beginning I realized that I wan to be able to access my email from multiple computers.
+In the beginning I realized that I want to be able to access my email from multiple computers.
 Which means that all the mail had to be kept on the server.
 Although that is possible with POP, finding anything among years of accumulated email is only practical when it can be filed in folders, which POP does not support.
 It turned out that there is an
 alternative: IMAP.
 IMAP has its drawbacks: email application has to be configured on every machine; search across the